Don't Blame Economic Despair for the Opioid Epidemic

 This, the change in the drug environment, is the crux of Rhum’s study.
 “If economic conditions are the primary driver of the fatal drug epidemic, there would be no reason to expect these shifts in the drug composition to affect the distribution of the demographic groups killed by overdoses,” the study reads.
 “Instead, individuals self-medicating for their ‘despair’ would simply switch to the newly more available types of drugs.”

-But the report finds that there have been significant changes in who is dying from drugs over the studied period.
+But the report finds that there have been significant changes in who is dying from drug abuse over the studied period.
 As the opioid epidemic took hold, the number of drug deaths amongst younger white men skyrocketed.
 At the same time, groups that had previously experienced a higher rate of drug deaths started to fall.
 This shift to different groups would not have happened if despair were the main factor, Ruhm argues.
 “Put succinctly, the fatal overdose epidemic is likely to primarily reflect drug problems rather than deaths of despair.”

 The charts below illustrate this, showing the huge spikes in deaths from illegal opioids among men, younger adults, and white people, starting around 2010 or 2011.
 The first graph shows a wide divergence between men and women in deaths from illegal opioids.
 While men have always died at higher rates than women, take a look at the huge gap in male versus female deaths starting around 2010.